Charlie's Angels (franchise): Charlie's Angels (2011)

 Kate Prince, a former Miami cop; Eve French, a former street racer; and Abby Simpson, a former thief; are recruited to work for the Townsend Agency in Miami as private investigators.
 Aided by John Bosley, a former hacker, they fight crime under the leadership of Charlie Townsend, their unseen boss.

 The series served as a reboot of the franchise and was cancelled after only one season with seven episodes.

 Upcoming television series

-In May 9, 2024, a new television series oriented towards tweens and set in Brazil was announced to be in the works at Sony Pictures Television Kids and Floresta with Suzana Pires attached to write.
+On May 9, 2024, a new television series oriented towards tweens and set in Brazil was announced to be in the works at Sony Pictures Television Kids and Floresta with Suzana Pires attached to write.

 Crossover

 Note: The table below only accounts for full crossover events, single guest appearances are not included.